Yandex Cloud

 When changing the host class:

-• Your single-host cluster will be unavailable for a few minutes with database connections terminated.
+• A single-host cluster becomes unavailable for a few minutes with database connections terminated.

-• Your multi-host cluster will get a new master host.
-Its hosts will be stopped and updated one by one.
-Once stopped, a host will be unavailable for a few minutes.
+• A multi-host cluster gets a new master.
+Each host is stopped and updated one by one, remaining unavailable for a few minutes.

 • Using a special FQDN does not guarantee a stable database connection: user sessions may be terminated.

-We recommend changing the host class only when the cluster has no active workload.
+We recommend changing the host class only when your cluster has no active workload.

 Management console